Frequently Asked Questions About Christianity, Answered Honestly!

 by Tony Warren

-One of the more disturbing trends in the church today is the proliferation of people who no longer seem to understand the error of returning to observances of Old Covenant ceremonial laws that have already been fulfilled.
-It is a testimony to this confusion that many have inquired, "should Christians celebrate Passover?"
-Many are seeking honest answers as to why there are so many in the church today that are willing to partake in this obvious Old Covenant practice?
+ne of the more disturbing trends in the church today is the proliferation of people who no longer seem to understand the error of returning to observances of Old Covenant ceremonial laws looking forward to Christ.
+It is a testimony to this confusion that many have asked, "should Christians celebrate Passover?"
+They are seeking honest answers as to why there are so many in the church today willing to partake in this obvious Old Covenant practice?

-It seems that in some Christian circles people have become acclimated to ideas such as a Christian Sedar.
-Chiefly this is due to a growing Dispensational influence in the church where many actually believe that the Bible teaches that the political nation of Israel remains God's chosen people and their history as such should be respected.
-Often many surmise that if they can just align themselves with Israel's Old Covenant culture, land, language, history and traditions, this will bring them extra favor with God.
-We can make the analogy that it is akin to the mindset of taking out extra insurance on one's life.
-In truth, those who have such mindsets are actually placing themselves back into the Old Covenant shadows and signs that prefigured and looked forward to things that have already come.
-Anyone looking to the nation of Israel and its Old Covenant ordinances as a means to curry favor with God is doomed to failure.
-God's chosen people today are a spiritual nation made up of the elect from all languages, lands and tribes, including the people of physical Israel.
+The answer is that people have become acclimated to such ideas as the Christian Sedar.
+Chiefly this is due to Dispensational influences so that a growing number of professing Christians actually believe that the Bible teaches that the political nation of Israel remains God's chosen people.
+They thus surmise that if they can just align themselves with Israel's Old Covenant culture, land, language, history and traditions, this will bring them some favor with God.
+We can make the analogy that it is akin to the mindset of taking out extra insurance.
+In truth, those who have such mindsets are actually placing themselves back into the Old Covenant shadows and signs that prefigured things that have already come.
+Anyone looking to the nation of Israel and its Old Covenant ordinances to curry favor with God, is doomed to failure from the start.
+God's chosen people today are a spiritual nation made up of the elect from all languages, lands and tribes, including Israel.

 1st Peter 2:9-10

-God looks upon every soul that was regenerated unto salvation as His children (sons and daughters) in Christ through His blood.
+God looks upon every soul that was regenerated unto salvation as His sons and daughters in Christ, by His blood.
 There is no one who is a child of Israel who obtains mercy by flesh (Romans 9:6-8), because ultimately we are all of one flesh (Adam), and all Sons of God through the second Adam (1st Corinthians 15:45-47), Christ.
 God is no respecter of persons.
 We are all children of Israel by being born of God through His Spirit, and each child God is fully accepted of Him, receiving a full inheritance, regardless of fleshly lineage.

 Acts 10:34-35

-Peter is declaring that he very plainly understands that the partition wall between the Jew and the Gentile has been broken down (Ephesians 2:13-15).
+Peter is declaring that he very plainly understands that the partition wall between Jew and Gentile has been broken down (Ephesians 2:13-15).
 All the nationalistic peculiarities, sanctification, special rights, covenants, and unity of body, are now found in the New Covenant body of Christ.
 This is the only place where both Jew and Gentile may find their excellence.
-It will not be found in physical heritage, blood line, or ceremonies, because God is no respecter of persons.
-What that means is that God does not favor or reject anyone based on his or her outward respects, outward ceremonies, and no genealogical qualifications will engender favor and acceptance with God.
+It will not be found in physical heritage or blood line, for God is no respecter of persons.
+What that means is that God does not favor or reject anyone based on his or her outward respects, and no genealogical qualifications will engender favor and acceptance with God.
 Contrary to popular opinion in our day, there is no Christian Sedar.
-There are no Italian Christians, Canadian Christians, or African Christian in God's sight, as we are all now "one body" in Christ Jesus.
+There are no Jewish Christians, Italian Christians or African Christian in God's sight, as we are all now "one body" in Christ Jesus.

 Galatians 3:27-29